vyahello/complainer/README.md

 ```bash
 ./analyse-source-code.sh
 ```

+---
+**Note:** It is possible to set `analyse-source-code.sh` as a pre-commit hook.
+Please copy shell file to `.git/hooks/pre-commit` path.

+---

 ### Release notes

 Please check [changelog](CHANGELOG.md) file to get more details about actual versions and it's release notes.